mcMickJuice/mickjuice-blog/content/blog/love-for-excel/index.md

 Our breakup was abrupt and I apologize that I didn’t offer more of an explanation or warning but know this; without you, I wouldn’t be the programmer I am today.
 You showed me how to love (technology tools) and love myself (through developing programmatic solutions to repetitive tasks).

-I will not forget that.
-And I will not forget you.
+I will never forget that.
+And I will never forget you.